 This credential program prepares students for leadership positions in public educational institutions and emphasizes developmental and constructivist approaches to education.
 School leaders learn to test theory in practice, anticipate consequences, and evaluate outcomes in a wide range of educational settings.
 Graduates have a strong record of becoming successful school administrators and leaders in educational reform.

-- Credential-based: Students may study to apply for two credentials that certify them to become school administrators in California's K–12 public school system: the Preliminary Administrative Services Credential, Tier I, and the Professional Clear Administrative Credential, Tier II.
+- Credential-based: Students may study to apply for a Tier I credential that certify them to become school administrators in California's K–12 public school system.

 - One-year commitment: The course work for the ASC Tier I credential may be completed in one year, with evening classes and meetings.

 Students work with their advisors to develop a coherent program of study that reflects their particular interests, and they create a professional portfolio as a capstone project.
 The credential is usually studied for in conjunction with either the MA in educational leadership or EdD in educational leadership.
 See the Requirements page for a list of courses required for this program; see the Course Descriptions page for paragraph-length descriptions of individual courses.

 The program values the students' ability to perform well and the rigor of their research.
 However, the real test of a novice administrator is at the school site, where they may use their growing knowledge and skills in a leadership capacity.
 Students are assigned mentor principals and field supervisors who support their leadership growth through reflective conversations, advice, and by modeling appropriate practice.